Polanisia dodecandra (Clammyweed) - photos and description

 Similar species: This plant might be mistaken for Peritoma serrulata (Pink Cleome).
 However, that plant has pods that are pendant, is not glandular hairy, its flowers have 6 or fewer stamens, its stamens are not arranged underneath the petals, and its pods have an elongated stipe.

-When and where photographed: The above photos were taken July 14th and July 27th, slopes of gravel pit, Qu'Appelle Valley about 125 km east of our home in Regina, SK.
+When and where photographed: The above photos were taken July 12th in an abandoned gravel pit about 350 km west of Regina, SK and on July 14th and July 27th, slopes of gravel pit, Qu'Appelle Valley about 125 km east of Regina, SK.